haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

 ### Setting up Seafile CE

 The install package comes with a script that sets Seafile up for you.
 Specifically, the script creates the required directories and extracts all files in the right place.
-It can also create a MySQL user and the three databases that [Seafile's components](../introduction/components.md) require :
+It can also create a MySQL user and the three databases that [Seafile's components](../introduction/components.md) require:

 * ccnet server
 * seafile server